seanbreckenridge/dotfiles/README.md

     # on mac, run `xcode-select --install`
     yadm clone https://gitlab.com/seanbreckenridge/dotfiles
-    # restart the computer so that ~/.profile is sourced by /etc/lightdm/Xsession
+    # restart the computer so that ~/.profile/zsh is setup properly
     # so OS detection can be done to install the correct packages
     yadm bootstrap